-PKIC OR TO THE DAY OF CONFIRMATION
+I KIOK TO THE DATOF CONFIRMATION

 1 The Liturgy Planning Form has been sent to the bishop's

-office
+office at least 2 weeks in advance.

 2 The songs chosen for the Mass are known by the candidates

 and congregation

 3 The texts for the Rite are taken from the approved texts

 The candidates and their sponsors have rehearsed for their

 parts in the liturgy

 5 The various ministers for the liturgy have been contacted,

 trained, and have practiced:

 a Priests who will concelebrate

 b Extraordinary Ministers of Holy Communion

-cLectors
+c.
+Lectors

 d Servers/Acolytes for the liturgy (3 to 4)

 e The musicians, etc.

-Тне DAY OF THE LITURGY
+THE DA AY OF THE LITURGY

-1. S anctuary
+1. Sanc tuary

-a Altar prepared for Mass (Candles, microphones, etc.)
+a

-b Credence table with the following:
+.
+Credence table with the following:

-i Bowl with soapy water and a towel,
+i Bowl with soapy water, quartered lemon and a

+towel,

 ii Roman Missal, corporal, purificators, and vessels

 needed for Mass

 iii bowl of water, branch, or aspergillum for the

 sprinkling rite (optional)

-cAmbo prepared with the following:
+C. Ambo prepared with the following:

 i The Lectionary with the readings correctly marked

-ii The intercessions
+ii The Universal Prayer

-d Chairs for the following
+d .
+Chairs for the following

 i The bishop and deacons

-ii The Master of Ceremonies and servers (on the same
+ii Servers (on the same side of the sanctuary,

-side of the sanctuary, preferably near the credence table)
+preferably near the credence table)

 iii Concelebrating priests

-2 C

-∠. ⊂ hurch

-b.
+2. Chui ~ ·

+a Reserved places for the candidates and their sponsors

+.
 Table with gifts to be presented at the Offertory

-c.
-Wine and ciboria
+C Wine and hosts

-3. Place where the bishop will vest
+3. Place whe re the bishop will vest

-a.
-Vestments for the bishop (e.g. stole, chasuble, etc.)
+a Vestments for the bishop (e.g. stole, chasuble, etc.)

-b.
-Vestments for concelebrating priests
+b Vestments for concelebrating priests

-c.
-Candles, processional cross, thurible and incense for the
+c Candles, processional cross, thurible and incense for the

-servers
+serv vers

-d.
-Sacred Chrism
+d Sacred Chrism

-e.
-Place for the bishop to park
+e Place for the bishop to park